dlenski/wtf/README.md

 ---------

-With the `-v` option, WTF will summarize each file processed, if errors were found and/or fixed.
-With `-vv` it will also report error-free files.
+With the `-v` option, WTF will summarize each file processed, if issues were found and/or fixed.
+With `-vv` it will also report issue-free files.

     nightmare.txt:
     	CHOPPED 1 lines with trailing space